LintP/disable-webrtc-js/README.md

 ## Disable WebRTC
-Script that disables WebRTC for all browsers.
+Script that disables WebRTC for Google-Chrome.